Cleaving of Fibers

 When fibers are cleaved, one obtains small fiber scraps, which have extremely sharp ends.
 They may stick to a finger and can then be transported into an eye.
 They can also easily penetrate the skin and are hard to pull out.
 Fiber scraps should also not be ingested.

-For such reasons, it is important to carefully dispose fiber scraps into a properly marked container before they get lost.
+For such reasons, it is important to carefully dispose fiber scraps into a properly marked container (collection bin) before they get lost.
 Also, one should take precautions to make them well visible in the working area, for example by using a black pad below the working area.
 In addition, one should avoid any eating or drinking near the work area.